alphagov/govuk-developer-docs/source/manual/alerts/reboot-required-by-apt.html.md

 $ fab <environment> all locksmith.status
 ```

-If there is a lock in place it will detail which machine holds the lock.
+If a lock is in place, it will detail which machine holds the lock.

 You can remove it with:

 ```command-line
 $ fab <environment> -H <machine-name> locksmith.unlock:"<machine-name>"
 ```

-Machines which are safe to reboot should then do so at the scheduled
+Machines that are safe to reboot should then do so at the scheduled
 time.

 [reboot-machines]: /manual/rebooting-machines.html